 A musculoskeletal physiotherapist will be able to assess your pain and movement, and identify any musculoskeletal factors that could be causing your pelvic girdle pain, such as areas of tightness or weakness.
 Your physiotherapist will explain what is causing your pain and/or discomfort and will provide appropriate advice and treatment such as; soft tissue massage, stretching and strengthening exercises, support garments and belts and lifestyle advice.

 We’re Here to Help

-If you would like to book an appointment with Leonora Kennedy to treat pelvic girdle pain, she would be delighted to help you.
-If you are post-partum, you are very welcome to your baby along to your appointment (we love seeing little babies!) and you can feed as and when your baby needs.
+If you would like to book an appointment with one of our physiotherapists to treat pelvic girdle pain, we would be delighted to help you.
+If you are post-partum, you are very welcome to bring your baby along to your appointment (we love seeing little babies!) and you can feed as and when your baby needs.

 You can book online here, or alternatively you can ring our Reception on 061-201444.
 Best wishes and we hope you feel better soon.

 The HSE has an excellent guide on pelvic girdle pain which you can read here.

 Walters, C., West, S. and Nippita, T.A., 2018.
 Pelvic girdle pain in pregnancy.
 Australian journal of general practice, 47(7), p.439.

 Stuge, B., 2012.
 Pelvic girdle pain: examination, treatment, and the development and implementation of the European guidelines.
 Journal of the Association of Chartered Physiotherapists in Womens Health, 111, p.5.